 The focus of all the Programmes is on emerging areas and new developments in auditing including international best practices.
 Our training is imparted in a multi-cultural setting that encourages sharing of ideas and experiences.

-Till March 2016, 129 international training programmes have been conducted by SAI India involving more than 4000 Government officials from 141 countries.
-In 2015-16 alone, 208 persons from 74 countries had attended our five multilateral programmes.
+Till March 2017, 135 international training programmes have been conducted by SAI India involving more than 4200 Government officials from 141 countries.
+In 2016-17 alone, 235 persons from 73 countries had attended our six multilateral programmes.

 iCISA is the primary resource centre for IT Auditing in SAI India.
 Combining latest technology with human resources, iCISA has emerged as a knowledge hub for training in Audit of Information systems & e-Governance.
 Over the last five years, more than 2,500 national and international audit professionals have been trained for auditing in different IT platforms, tools and environments.